GSA/search.digitalgov.gov/_posts/2014-05-16-serp-redesign.md

 ![Job results for communications jobs on USA.gov](http://f22818b4dfc10241d8a3-f1564c64756a8cfee25b6b19953b1d23.r31.cf2.rackcdn.com//redesign-jobs.png "Job results for communications jobs on USA.gov")

-The new job opening format shows one up to three job openings inline with the results.
+The new job opening format shows up to three job openings inline with the results.
 Searchers can now click or touch the down arrow to see up to 10 listings inline.
 For federal agencies, it now shows the USAJobs logo to clearly identify that as the data source.
 The job openings are separated from basic search results by thin grey lines.
 The old format showed jobs in a right-hand column that was often mistaken for an ad and didn't give searchers the option to see more listings on the results page.

 ## Health Topics